sonic-net/SONiC/doc/drop_counters/drop_counters_HLD.md

 State DB will store information about:
 * Whether drop counters are available on this device
 * How many drop counters are available on this device
+* What drop reasons are supported by this device

 ## 3.4 SWSS
 Portorch should be extended to support a variable number of SAI_PORT_STAT_IN/OUT_DROP_REASON counters.